smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 Using the IBM i LSAM menu system, sub-menu 4, option 7, the Script driver program logging options support one new value for logging.

-- Script job logging . . . :     <u>Y</u>        Y=yes, N=no, D=Yes + debug TLS
+- Script job logging . . . :     <u>**Y**</u>        Y=yes, N=no, D=Yes + debug TLS

 When the normal script logging option is set to the value of "D", the workstation interaction log viewer will include a verbose report that documents the TLS Security handshake in the first few pages of the log display.
-Option "D" implies option "Y", meaning that the normal, cleaner log of the screen output and Script driver input will also be included in the log images.
+Option "D" implies option "Y", meaning that the normal, cleaner log of the screen output and Script driver input will also be included in the log images along with the additional debug log entries.

 ## Defining a User (Multi-purpose)

 Preparing to run Replay scripts begins with registering user profiles to tell the LSAM they are valid for running Replay script jobs.
 Any valid IBM i user profile may be used as long the user has been granted privileges to perform every step that is included in the step records of the scripts.

 :::warning
 It is very important to carefully secure access to the maintenance and use of Operator Replay scripts.
-Depending on the user profiles registered, this form of OpCon/xps job could create security risks for the system.
+Depending on the user profiles registered, this form of OpCon job could create security risks for the system.
 :::

 :::tip
 The User management function supports other features available with the LSAM software, besides Operator Replay.
-For example, FTP jobs defined in OpCon/xps for execution in IBM i require that the FTP user be registered using this maintenance function.
+For example, FTP jobs defined in OpCon for execution in IBM i require that the FTP user be registered using this maintenance function.
 :::

 Next, make sure that the SMANET user profile has been granted privileges to use every user profile that will be used with Operator Replay.
 Follow the steps below to set up a user profile for use with Operator Replay.